What Is Sinusitis?

-Doctors may prescribe oral antibiotics to treat sinusitis caused by.
+Doctors may prescribe oral antibiotics to treat sinusitis caused by bacteria.
 Some doctors may recommend decongestants and antihistamines to help ease symptoms.

-Sinusitis caused by ausually goes away without medical treatment.
+Sinusitis caused by a virus usually goes away without medical treatment.
 Acetaminophen, ibuprofen, and/or warm compresses can help reduce any pain.
 Over-the-counter saline solution (saltwater) is safe and helps wash the nose and relieve many symptoms caused by allergies, viruses, and bacteria.

 When Should I Call the Doctor?

 Call the doctor whenever your child has: